 PRINCIPLE 8 - OPENNESS

-Compugen shall make readily available to its customers and employees specific information about its policies and practices relating to the management of personal information.
+Compugen shall make readily available to its customers and staff members specific information about its policies and practices relating to the management of personal information.

 8.1 Compugen will be open about its policies and practices with respect to the management of personal information.
-Customers and employees shall be able to acquire information about the Compugen policies and practices with respect to the management of personal information without unreasonable effort.
+Customers and staff members shall be able to acquire information about the Compugen policies and practices with respect to the management of personal information without unreasonable effort.

 8.2 Such information shall be made available through the Compugen web and intranet sites and shall include: the name or title, and the address, of the Chief Privacy Officer; the means of gaining access to personal information held by the Company; copies of any information that explains the Compugen policies, standards or codes;